Operational Hours Mon - Fri: 8:00AM - 4:30PM

 Health issues affecting women

-Infertility is a global health issue affecting millions of people of reproductive age worldwide.
+Infertility is a serious health issue affecting millions of people of reproductive age worldwide.

-It is the inability to become pregnant after one year of unprotected sex and after six months in women over age 35.
-It may present as too long a cycle (35 days or more) or too short a cycle (21 days), an irregular or absent cycle that means one may not ovulate.
+It is generally defined as the inability to become pregnant after one year of unprotected sex and after six months in women over age 35.
+It can sometimes present as irregular, very short (21 days), or very long (35 days or more) menstrual cycles, which may indicate that ovulation is not happening regularly.

 READ MORE

-Ovarian cysts are often discovered incidentally during a routine pelvic examination or abdominal ultrasound.
-However, ovarian cysts cause symptoms if they rupture, are very large or block the blood supply to the ovaries.
+Ovarian cysts are fluid-filled sacs that develop on or inside an ovary.
+They often go unnoticed and are usually discovered during a routine pelvic exam or ultrasound.
+However, in some cases, they can cause pain, especially if they rupture, grow large, or interfere with blood flow to the ovaries.

 Ovarian cysts can sometimes make it harder to conceive.
 If surgery is needed to remove cysts, the doctor will perform the procedure while aiming to preserve fertility as much as possible.
 This may mean removing a cyst and leaving the ovaries intact or only removing one ovary.
 When both ovaries need to be removed, the body will no longer be able to produce any eggs.
 It is important to understand the effects of surgery on fertility before the procedure is done.